c10t/AIND-Planning/heuristic_analysis.md

 is the best solution to solve the air cargo problems because it finds optimal path with the minimum time.

+From Norvig and Russell’s textbook, removing preconditions relax this planning problem with subgoal independence.
+Then this heuristic become admissible so A* Search can find optimal solutions.

 Depth First Search can find path very quickly but the path is not optimal.